Vanessa is a

-Vanessa’s research has taken her to some wonderful places around the world including Tonga, Antarctica and most recently Madagascar.
+Vanessa’s research has taken her to some wonderful places around the world including Tonga, Antarctica and Madagascar.

 Vanessa is also a passionate science communicator:

 Watch Vanessa tell you all about whale snot:

 Vanessa’s whale snot collection research explained in 60 seconds.
 This was filmed for the international BBC Earth presenter search.